Welcome to today's edition of the Rush 24-7 podcast.

 Ronald Reagan radio commentaries.

-Next up on this show, uh Fox News reporting the rise, fall, and future of conservatism, a portion of the program featuring former senior policy advisor, 76 Reagan presidential campaign Martin Anderson talking about former President Reagan and me.
+Next up on this show, Fox News reporting the rise, fall, and future of conservatism, a portion of the program featuring former senior policy advisor, 76 Reagan presidential campaign Martin Anderson talking about former President Reagan and me.

-He was the Rush limbo of the 1970s.
+He was the Rush Limbo of the 1970s.

 Those commentaries were not airing there, but I saw them.